ClarifiedSecurity/catapult-docs/docs/catapult/docs/02-how-to-use.md

 ## MISC commands

-`ctp-update-os` - Runs only the cs.core.updates role on the given targets.
+`ctp-update-os` - Runs only the clarified.core.updates role on the given targets.
 Useful for only updating the OS packages.

 _Example usage:_